Homemade Cottage Cheese Recipe

 Making your own cottage cheese is cheaper.
 The price of the ingredients varies, but homemade cottage cheese is usually at least 20% cheaper.

+Comparing the prices at my local grocery store, it was 59% cheaper to make my own cottage cheese.
 Plus, you get all of the extra whey for throwing into recipes, turning into ricotta, or using as garden fertilizer.
 So you get an extra bang for your buck.

 Can I use lemon juice instead of vinegar?